benburrill/sphinx/README.rst

 halt                                                  halt                    Unconditional halt heq, hne, hlt, hgt, hle, hge, hltu, hgtu, hleu, hgeu  heq ARG, ARG            Conditional halt.
 Compares the arguments and halts if the
                                                                               condition is met.
-Unsigned comparisons have the suffix u. j                                                     j ARG                   Jump to the specified address if not jumping would lead to halting. add, sub, mul, div, mod, and, or, xor, asl, asr       add [IMMED], ARG, ARG   Arithmetic instructions, outputting to the given address in state.
+Unsigned comparisons have the suffix u. j                                                     j ARG                   `Turing jump <https://en.wikipedia.org/wiki/Turing_jump>`_.
+                                                                              Jumps to the specified address if not jumping would lead to halting. add, sub, mul, div, mod, and, or, xor, asl, asr       add [IMMED], ARG, ARG   Arithmetic instructions, outputting to the given address in state.